aexol-studio/deenruv/docs/docs/user-guide/catalog/collections.md

 ## Populating Collections

-Collections are _dynamic_, which means that you define a set of rules, and Vendure will automatically populate the Collection with ProductVariants according to those rules.
+Collections are _dynamic_, which means that you define a set of rules, and Deenruv will automatically populate the Collection with ProductVariants according to those rules.

 The rules are defined by **filters**.
 A Collection can define multiple filters, for example:

-* Include all ProductVariants with a certain FacetValue
+-   Include all ProductVariants with a certain FacetValue
-* Include all ProductVariants whose name includes the word "sale"
+-   Include all ProductVariants whose name includes the word "sale"

 ## Nesting Collections